femmerling/Adam/README.md

+# Update Note

+This is stil being developed.
+Expect a ready product in about a week or so.

 # Description

 Adam is a boilerplate framework for developing python web applications.
 The underlying web framework is Flask, a python microframework based on werkzeug, jinja2 and good intentions.
 Adam is highly inspired by EmeraldBox and Backyard and Adam itself is a combination of both framework so you can have a speedy fullstack development